01 – West Indies cricketer and politician Sir Learie Constantine becomes Britain’s first black life peer.

 12 – London police battle with 4,000 demonstrators who try to take over Rhodesia House and South Africa House.

-12 – Judy Garland has married again.
-Her new husband is a young hairdresser named Mickey Deans.
+12 – Judy Garland marries a young hairdresser named Mickey Deans.
 Garland will die from a sleeping pill overdose within five months.

 13 – Cannons from Captain James Cook’s ship, the HMS Endeavour, are recovered from the reef off Cookstown, Queensland (Australia).

-14 – Sir Matt Busby announces his retirement as Manchester United manager.
+14 – Sir Matt Busby, 59, announces his retirement as Manchester United manager.

 16 – Czech student Jan Palach sets fire to himself in protest at the Soviet occupation of his country.
 He dies a martyr on 26 January.